MileHacker Logo

 Maritime Heritage

 In the 19th and early 20th centuries, Olhão developed into a primary fishing and canning center, notably known for tuna and sardine processing.
-This period of industrial growth saw the construction of its iconic red-brick market buildings, which remain the pulsating heart of the town today.
+This period of industrial growth saw the construction of its symbolic red-brick market buildings, which remain the pulsating heart of the town today.

 Cubist Architecture